accidentalrebel/accidentalrebel.com/content/cyber-corp-case-2-writeup-part-1.md

 * 5861
 * ("QueryLanguage = " AND "Consumer = ")

-When the above information are combined, I get the query `5861 OR ("QueryLanguage = " AND "Consumer = ")`.
+When the above information is combined, I get the query `5861 OR ("QueryLanguage = " AND "Consumer = ")`.
 Putting this in the Kibana search shows us the one and only entry:

 ![cyber-corp-case-2-writeup-03]({attach}/images/cyber-corp-case-2-writeup-03.png)